ericliao-tech/Digital-System-Design--DavinciCode-CountingGameSystem/README.md

 # 🔢 Davinci Code - Digital Counting Game System

+ 🎓 This project was completed as part of my digital system design coursework at NTUST.
 This Verilog project implements a **two-phase number guessing game system**, inspired by the concept of "Davinci Code."
 The game allows a user to set a secret number in the first phase and try to guess it using limited button operations in the second phase.
 It is designed for FPGA deployment and uses FSM-based logic with seven-segment display output and LED indicators.

 ---